 Other Required Insurance in Minnesota

 In addition to no fault insurance coverage, motor vehicle operators in Minnesota are required to have insurance coverage for the following areas:

 - Bodily Injury Liability: This coverage protects individuals who might be harmed if a person caused an accident and harms another person.

 - Property Damage Liability: This coverage protects damage to other motor vehicles or property if a person caused an accident.

 - Uninsured and Underinsured Motorist Coverage: This coverage is for a motor vehicle operator and his or her family if he or she is harmed by a person without insurance or a sufficient amount of insurance.

 The Assistance of a Minnesota Accident Attorney

-The attorneys at O’Keeffe O’Brien Lyson Foss understand the many complexities involved with vehicular insurance.
+The attorneys at O’Keeffe O’Brien Lyson Attorneys understand the many complexities involved with vehicular insurance.
 If you are involved in a vehicular accident, contact our law office immediately so that one of our personal injury lawyers Tim O’Keeffe, Tatum O’Brien, and Sara Monson can help you navigate the many obstacles that are known to arise.
 Contact our law office today at 701-235-8000 or 877-235-8002.